NZenitram/contract-work/data-viz.md

 - The design of the dashboard should be pleasant but doesn't need to be perfect.
 This dashboard will be specific to SendGrid so we can use [SendGrid's style guide as a reference.](https://styleguide.sendgrid.com/index.html)

-- Please use a common programming language(s) to fulfill these requirements (PHP, Python, Ruby).
+- Please use a common programming language(s) to fulfill these requirements (PHP, Python, Ruby, Javascript).
 If you are unsure please ask.